Reisinn

 Life is a Journey

-At the same time, we had just started to travel – and noticed how each journey changed us.
+Around the same time, we began to travel – and noticed how each journey subtly changed us.

-What we then discovered about the German word for meaning (“Sinn”) surprised us: Sinn, related to the English word sense, comes from the Old High German word sin, which stands for “way” or “journey”.
+What we then discovered about the German word for meaning (“Sinn”) surprised us.
+Closely related to the English word sense, Sinn originates from the Old High German sin, which stands for “way” or “journey”.
 The verb sinnan can accordingly be translated as “to travel”, “to wander”, or “to strive”.
-It developed from the Indo-European root sent, which means “to travel”, “to go”, or “to move”.
-Closely related is the Latin word sensus or sentire, meaning “to feel” or “to perceive”.
-In its original sense, Sinn thus carries the message:
+Its roots reach back to the Indo-European word sent, which means “to travel”, “to go”, or “to move”.
+Related to this is the Latin sensus or sentire, meaning “to feel” or “to perceive”.
+In its original sense, Sinn therefore carries a simple but profound message:

 To feel the journey.

-And so, the meaning of life reveals itself as the journey of life.
-The goal is not somewhere far ahead – the path itself is the goal:
+Seen this way, the meaning of life reveals itself as a journey through life itself.
+The goal is not somewhere far ahead – the path itself is the goal.